Julianne2025/Data-Analytics-Portfolio/README.md

 This profit and loss data is for FY2008 and the prior year for a large battery manufacturing company that later closed.

+The data was exported from the company JDE ERP system.
 The profit and loss data was imported into Power BI from Excel spreadsheets.

+Business Q&A:  KPIs, Autual vs Budget vs Prior Year.

+Business Problems:

 - profit_loss.pbix
 - profit_loss_totals.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/profit_loss_totals.png)